 Despite its bargain price, this compact propane torch comes with a high efficiency swirl tip and produces a flame up to 2430º F, hotter than the Ivation (our #3 pick) and easily good enough for lighting coals, light brazing of copper and melting of gold and silver.
 With its generally ergonomic shape it’s good for wider soldering tasks as well.
 The Mr Torch includes a flame adjustment knob and a push button igniter.

 Some users find that this propane torch can be difficult to get started when on its lower flame settings, though the igniter is generally reliable when the cylinder valves are fully open.
 It lacks a trigger lock feature so it may be more tiring to use for longer duration projects, as well.
+If you’re looking for a similar, smaller budget-friendly option in contrast to the more expensive torches like the Bernzomatic TS8000, check out the Durable Steel Nozzle Gas Torch with Turbo Blast Trigger and Flow Valve Dual Switch Gas Torch.
+With this product, you can safely control flame size with the two PCS vales for welding projects, processing jewelry, heat thawing, etc. without breaking your budget.
 If you work with metals quite often, read about the best aluminum polish.

 #5 Hot Max 500G Propane Torch